Page last updated: 25/02/2021

 When travelling around our bus stations and stops, it's suggested that you download and use the official NHS COVID-19 contact tracing app.Find out more or download the app

 Have any questions regarding face coverings, disabled assistance, cleaning regimes, the best time to travel, the timetables we operate, etc.?Click here for FAQs

 - Plan ahead and use a direct route where possible

-- If you can, travel at quieter times and avoid travelling at peak times - Take hand sanitiser and a face covering - see latest guidance for face coverings
+- If you can, travel at quieter times and avoid travelling at peak times - use our handy When2Travel tool to help check the best times

+- Take hand sanitiser and a face covering - see latest guidance for face coverings

 - Wash or sanitise your hands before beginning your journey

 On your journey

 - Maintain 1m+ distance where possible